 Specialized freelance platforms were built with a primary motive to solve some of the common problems that arose in the large freelance marketplaces.

 On one hand, employers got tired of endless lists of low-skilled applicants with promising pitches and disappointing results.
 On the other hand, high-skilled freelancers got tired of the race to the bottom, refusing to settle for low hourly rates.
-Specialized freelance platforms sought to rebuild a bridge between these two groups by giving them what they need - a seamless experience.
+Specialized freelance platforms sought to rebuild the bridge between these two groups by giving them what they need: a seamless experience.

-Within two days, the platform’s team assembles a small list of 2-4 developers who are the perfect fit.
-Sure, 2-4 applicants doesn’t sound like a bottomless talent pool, but that is the power of specialized networks.
-They provide you with hand-picked candidates filtered from a much larger, carefully vetted pool of professionals.
+Within two days, the platform’s team assembles a small list of two to four suitable developers.
+Sure, two to four applicants doesn’t sound like a bottomless talent pool, but that is the power of specialized networks.
+They provide you with perfectly fitting, hand-picked candidates filtered from a much larger, carefully vetted pool of professionals.

-These platforms carry the brunt of responsibility for matching you with the highly skilled software developers and minimizing the risks.
+These platforms carry the burden of responsibility for matching you with highly skilled software developers and minimizing the risks.
 How?
-For starters, developers go through several rounds of testing to make sure they are top of the tops.
+For starters, developers go through several rounds of testing to ensure they are the best of the best.
 These tests take several weeks and include technology, coding, logical, and mathematical tests.
-They examine not only the developer’s knowledge but also the ability to solve unexpected problems and deal with challenges in a new environment.
+They examine not only the developer’s knowledge, but also the ability to solve unexpected problems and deal with challenges in a new environment.